danvergara/dblab/docs/usage.md

     There are no pagination controls — they proved too slow to page through a table effectively.
 To work through a large table, write a `SELECT` with explicit `OFFSET` and `LIMIT` instead.

+### Full-screen mode

+Focus the query editor or the result set panel and press <kbd>alt+f</kbd> (`fullscreen`) to expand it to fill the entire terminal, hiding the title, status bar and the other panels.
+Press <kbd>Esc</kbd> to return to the split layout.
+Full-screen mode is also left automatically if you navigate focus away from the editor or result set panel — it isn't available for the sidebar tree.

 ## Query editor

 ### Modes